-Olympic champion charged in weightlifting doping case
+Olympic weightlifting champion charged in doping case

 The International Testing Agency said late Monday it charged Rahimov and Dumitru Captari of Romania with “an anti-doping rule violation for ‘Urine Substitution’ which would have occurred over a period of time in 2016.”

-It is unclear if the allegations span the 2016 Rio de Janeiro Olympics where Rahimov took gold with a world-record lift in the men’s 77-kilogram class.
+It is unclear if the allegations include the 2016 Rio de Janeiro Olympics, where Rahimov took gold with a world-record lift in the men’s 77-kilogram class.
 Captari competed in the same event.

 Rahimov’s performance was doubted even at the time in Rio.

-He had served a two-year ban from 2013-15 in a doping case while competing for Azerbaijan and only returned to represent Kazakhstan a few months before the Olympics.
+Rahimov served a two-year ban from 2013-15 in a doping case while competing for Azerbaijan and only returned to represent Kazakhstan a few months before the Olympics.

 The bronze medalist in Rio, Mohamed Mahmoud of Egypt, said of his rival’s rapid improvement “in a very short time it cannot happen like that.”

-The ITA said Rahimov and Captari are provisionally suspended while disciplinary cases are prosecuted.
+The ITA said Rahimov and Captari have been provisionally suspended while disciplinary cases are prosecuted.

 Weightlifting’s widespread doping and corruption issues were exposed one year ago by German broadcaster ARD.

-It led to the ousting of long-time International Weightlifting Federation President Tamas Aján, who also lost his honorary membership of the International Olympic Committee.
+It led to the ousting of long-time International Weightlifting Federation president Tamas Aján, who also lost his honorary membership of the International Olympic Committee.

-The ARD program filmed Thailand lifter Rattikan Gulnoi, a bronze medalist at the 2012 London Olympics, talking about her doping with steroids.
+The ARD program filmed Thailand lifter Rattikan Gulnoi, a bronze medalist at the 2012 London Olympics, talking about doping with steroids.

 Gulnoi has now been charged with a doping violation, the ITA said.